benspector-mls/problem-set-x-stacks-queues/README.md

 3. Implement a [Deque](https://bradfieldcs.com/algos/deques/introduction/).

-**Use Stacks, Deques, and/or Queue to solve the following three problems in linear runtime.**
+**Use a Stack to solve the following three problems in linear runtime.**

 4. Write a function, `is_balanced_parentheses`, that returns a boolean value based on whether a string has balanced parentheses.
 Parentheses are balanced if: **(1)** Every open parenthesis has a corresponding closing parenthesis and **(2)** every pair of parentheses begins with an opening parenthesis.